-10.13.
-There are various listed buildings around the site.
+- 10.14 There are various listed buildings around the site.
 These include Thomas Broadbent and Sons Ltd Bath House (west) Army Reserve Centre (north) and Canalside East and West Buildings (east).
 The buildings are all Grade 2 Listed.
 Section 66 of Planning (Listed Buildings & Conservation Areas) Act 1990 introduces a general duty in respect of listed buildings.
-In considering whether to grant planning permission for development which affects a listed building or it's setting the Local Planning Authority should have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.

-- 10.14 In accordance with Chapter 12 of the NPPF consideration must be given to the specific heritage value of the adjacent heritage assets.
+In considering whether to grant planning permission for development which affects a listed building or it's setting the Local Planning Authority should have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses. - 10.15 In accordance with Chapter 12 of the NPPF consideration must be given to the specific heritage value of the adjacent heritage assets.
 The Broadbent Bath House has social importance, given its rarity as a purpose built bathhouse for foundry workers.
 It retains original features internally, including fixtures and fittings.
 The Canalside East and West buildings are traditional mills, with architecture and character reflecting their origins.
 The Reserve Centre is likewise listed for its architectural merits and character as a purpose built drill hall.
 As none of the referenced Listed Buildings are within the site, the proposal will not directly impact upon their historic fabric/architecture.
-However consideration must be given to their setting. - 10.15 In regards to the Bath House, the building's original setting has been lost through the demolition of the Broadbent Works, leaving it isolated adjacent to the current vacant site.
+However consideration must be given to their setting. - 10.16 In regards to the Bath House, the building's original setting has been lost through the demolition of the Broadbent Works, leaving it isolated adjacent to the current vacant site.
 The submitted heritage statement asserts that; 'The proposed development is an opportunity to provide a new broader setting to the listed building, removing this sense isolation, while ensuring that harm to the heritage asset is less than substantial'.
-The case officer does not object to this assessment. - 10.16 The proposed development is more distant to the other Listed Buildings, with each also being larger in scale than the Bath House and possessing more of an individual identity.
-As has been assessed the design of the Barbra Hepworth Building is considered appropriate in its setting and will not cause harm to the setting, and therefore significance of the neighbouring heritage assets.
+Officers do not object to this assessment.

+10.17 The proposed development is more distant to the other Listed Buildings, with each also being larger in scale than the Bath House and possessing more of an individual identity.
+As has been assessed the design of the Barbra Hepworth Building is considered appropriate in its setting and will not cause harm to the setting, and therefore significance, of the neighbouring heritage assets.
+The public benefit of the proposal is considered to outweigh the less than substantial harm to neighbouring listed building which has been identified.
 It is therefore concluded that the proposed development complies with S66 of the Act, PLP35 of the PDLP and Chapter 12 of the NPPF.